 Retired Phoenix P.D.
 Lieutenant Mark R. Hafkey, M. Ed.

 I spent nearly 23 years with the Phoenix Police Department, including 19 years as a police supervisor, and retired as a lieutenant.
-I am now available to provide police expert witness services and training for law firms, insurance professionals, non-profits, and governmental entities.
+I am now available to provide police expert witness services and training for law firms, insurance professionals, non-profits, governmental entities and individuals.

-My evaluation and opinions of police policies, practices, and procedures are based on experience, education, and nationally accepted law enforcement standards or “best practices.”
+My evaluation and opinions of police policies, practices, procedures and use of force are based on experience, education, and nationally accepted law enforcement standards or “best practices.”

 Feel free to contact me to discuss your case.